lenhattan2313/sales-management-sass/docs/DEVELOPMENT_PATTERNS.md

 - **Separate types, UI, logic, and hooks by feature**
 - **Keep related code together in feature folders**
 - **Avoid mixing different features in single files**
+- **NEVER put multiple components in a single file** - each component should have its own file
+- **Separate components by feature and responsibility**
 - Focus on feature development and functionality
 - Use Tailwind CSS for styling
 - Implement proper authentication and authorization